elishamutang/calculator/README.md

 The following questions still need to be answered/coded:

-1. Other arithmetic operations (subtraction/multiplication/division).
-2. Chain operations (e.g 12 + 4 - 3 * 5 = 1).
+1. Tweak Equals button.
+If user repeatedly presses Equals button, what should and should not happen?
-3. Floating numbers.
+2. Floating numbers.